 While E.J. talked to Ava, John visited Paul in the holding cell in the basement of the mansion.
 Paul seemed frustrated and demanded to know how long John intended to keep him locked up there.
 John told Paul that the recording naming Philip as Paul's alleged murderer had not surfaced.
 Paul told John that he wanted Philip behind bars even more than John wanted revenge.
-Paul told John that he did not want Morgan to be involved with Philip and Paul felt he must speak to Morgan and set her straight about Philip.
+Paul told John that he did not want Morgan to be involved with Philip, and Paul felt he needed to speak to Morgan and set her straight about Philip.
 John assured Paul that Philip would fry and that Paul would see Morgan very soon and would have the chance to explain everything to her.

-John told Ava that the police received the email, and Ava told John that the entire Paul matter was getting out of hand.
+John told Ava that the police had received the email, and Ava told John that the entire Paul matter was getting out of hand.
 Ava seemed depressed, and John asked her if she wanted to leave him.
-Ava smiled and told John that she wanted to concentrate on him and how happy she was since she met him.
+Ava smiled and told John that she wanted to concentrate on him and how happy she was since she had met him.
 Ava invited John to go upstairs with her so that she could show him her appreciation.

-Later in the evening, Ava slipped downstairs, left a note for John in the foyer, and then walked out the front door of the mansion.
+Later in the evening, Ava slipped downstairs, left a note for John in the foyer, and walked out the front door of the mansion.

 In the café in Marseille, a skeptical Melanie wanted to know what kind of game Max was playing in telling her that he was her brother.
 She asserted that she'd never heard anything about having brothers or sisters.
-Max explained that when he was little, their father, Trent Robbins, had left Max in foster care.
+Max explained that when he had been little, their father, Trent Robbins, had left Max in foster care.
 He then showed Melanie the picture of her that he'd taken from Trent.
-Melanie admitted that her dad was the only other person who had a copy of that photo, then pulled out her phone to call Trent to verify Max's story.
+Melanie admitted that her dad was the only other person who had a copy of that photo then pulled out her phone to call Trent to verify Max's story.

-Stephanie arrived and Max introduced her to Melanie.
+Stephanie arrived, and Max introduced her to Melanie.
 As Stephanie and Max were sitting down, a fan approached and asked for Max's autograph.
 Melanie realized that her brother was Max Brady, the racecar driver, and proclaimed that it was "très cool" to have a brother who was a celebrity.
 Max pointed out that Stephanie had been a racecar driver, too, but Melanie didn't seem impressed.
 When Max left to take a phone call from Caroline, Stephanie and Melanie sized each other up.
 Stephanie disclosed that she'd met George, whose heart Melanie had broken when she'd dumped him, but Melanie called George an imbecile.

 Melanie's cell phone rang, and she took the call from her dad without leaving the table.
-She seemed to take pleasure in claiming -in front of Stephanie- that she needed more money because she'd given her allowance to a nun collecting for an African mission.
+She seemed to take pleasure in claiming -- in front of Stephanie -- that she needed more money because she'd given her allowance to a nun collecting for an African mission.
 As Max was returning to the table, Trent asked Melanie if she'd met anyone new and interesting.
 After making sure that Max was listening, Melanie professed that she hadn't.
 When she'd hung up, Max thanked her.
 Melanie shrugged it off, saying, "What my father doesn't know won't hurt him."

-When Melanie went to the ladies' room, Stephanie told Max about how Melanie had lied to her dad to get more money, and warned him that Melanie likely planned to do the same to Max since she had learned he was famous.
+When Melanie went to the ladies' room, Stephanie told Max about how Melanie had lied to her dad to get more money and warned him that Melanie likely planned to do the same to Max, since she had learned he was famous.
 She urged Max not to let Melanie use him because he was blinded by family loyalty.
 Max argued that they should wait to pass judgment until they knew Melanie better.

 Melanie emerged from the restroom and saw that a couple of policemen had arrived and were speaking to a waitress.
-She swore under her breath, then ducked her head down and tried to hurry out the front door, but the gendarmes spotted her and grabbed her.
+She swore under her breath then ducked her head down and tried to hurry out the front door, but the gendarmes spotted her and grabbed her.
 As they dragged her out, Melanie shouted, first for the "pigs" to leave her alone and then for Max's help.
 Max rushed after them, leaving an exasperated Stephanie to deal with the tab.

-Henderson brought a pitcher of lemonade out to the Kiriakis pool, where a shirtless Philip sunned himself in a lounge chair.
+Henderson took a pitcher of lemonade out to the Kiriakis pool, where a shirtless Philip sunned himself in a lounge chair.
 As Henderson was returning to the house, Hope arrived and announced that she and Philip needed to talk.
-She said when she'd confronted Bo, he'd told her about the tape, and then she angrily asked how Philip could have asked Bo to risk so much for him.
+She said when she'd confronted Bo, he'd told her about the tape then she angrily asked how Philip could have asked Bo to risk so much for him.
 Philip replied that no one had forced Bo to give Victor the tape, adding that Bo had done the right and honorable thing by protecting his family.

 Hope pointed out that she was as guilty as Bo, since she knew a crime had been committed, but she had to keep silent to protect Bo.
-She also told Philip that the truth was bound to come out, because the anonymous e-mail proved that someone else knew they'd suppressed evidence.
+She also told Philip that the truth was bound to be revealed because the anonymous email proved that someone else knew they'd suppressed evidence.
 Philip asked why Hope didn't believe in his innocence like Bo did.
-Hope reminded Philip that he'd threatened to kill Paul, and that Paul had since been presumed dead.
+Hope reminded Philip that he'd threatened to kill Paul and that Paul had since been presumed dead.

 In Stefano's hospital room, Tony and E.J. discussed their father's condition.
 E.J. was unconvinced that Stefano would emerge from the coma, but Tony felt sure the old man was already plotting his revenge.
 He added that since the family had committed Stefano, they would be his first targets.
-When Kayla came in to check on her patient, she explained that the seizure Stefano had experienced indicated an increase in brain activity and that they'd know more when they saw the results of his recent MRI.
+When Kayla entered to check on her patient, she explained that the seizure Stefano had experienced indicated an increase in brain activity and that they'd know more when they saw the results of his recent MRI.

 Kayla returned with Stefano's test results and showed Tony and E.J. that there were indeed areas of increased brain activity.
 She cautioned that there were many possible explanations for the results, but she'd have Lexie review them as well.
 She added that it was too soon to tell when or if Stefano would wake up.